-It can be useful to configure the ssh client and server to make use of a cryptographic asymmetric key pair rather than a text password for the various reasons, including:
+It can be useful to configure the ssh client and server to make use of a cryptographic asymmetric key pair rather than a text password for various reasons, including:

 - Logins can be automated, which saves time and eliminates the headaches of remembering lengthy passwords.

-- Text passwords can be eliminated entirely, which can improve the security of machines that are accessible by non-trustworthy clients (e.g., Internet bad guys) if you happen to be using a weak password or one that might be guessed.
+- Text passwords can be eliminated entirely, which can improve the security of machines that are accessible by non-trustworthy clients (e.g., Internet bad guys), if you happen to be using a weak password or one that might be guessed.

 This article is a brief summary on how to configure automated access and should be sufficient for automating logins on a local network.
 However, additional care and research should be expended if configuring this capability across the Internet / publicly accessible machines.
 In this case, your first and best resource will be the man pages for the commands and configuration files referenced below.

 If you're not familiar with asymmetric cryptography ( public / private key pair ), a great reference is Understanding Cryptography by Parr and Pelzl.
 It's well written, comprehensive, and relatively inexpensive.
 Also, the authors offer a companion two semester college course online for free (see crypto-textbook.com or youtube).